What the Gospel Is And Is Not

 7. I will truly repent (turn from) my sins: We must cry out to God for mercy, imploring Him to enable us to stop sinning, realizing that we are incapable of changing without God’s help.
 (Matt 4:17, Luke 13:3, Luke 18:10-14, Acts 2:38, Acts 17:30-31, Acts 26:20, 2Cor 7:10).
 When we are truly saved, we positively WILL turn from our sins, because we will have power of the Holy Spirit in us enabling us to turn from our sins, even from sins that we did not recognize as sins before we were saved (Ezek.
 36:27, Col. 1:27, Heb 13:21).
 We will have a changed life.
 We won’t yet be capable of perfect obedience to God but we will have a great desire to please Him and to obey Him commandments in the Bible.
 People whom we have known in the past won’t like the change in us if they have not been changed by God.

 8. I will believe on Christ, the REAL Christ, not a false Christ who cannot save me without my help, my efforts or the efforts of my church, etc.: Throwing ourselves on the mercy of God, we must trust in Christ alone and the work HE ALREADY DID in subjecting Himself to the full fury of the terrible wrath of God when He suffered and died at Calvary.
-We need to believe that He was buried and on the third day He arose from the grave, claiming victory over death and proving that He is eternal God and proving that God the Father was completely satisfied with the work that Christ did on the behalf of sinners, that Christ’s work was complete and all-sufficient payment for all the sins of all the people Jesus came to save.
+When God regenerates us we WILL believe that He was buried and on the third day He arose from the grave, claiming victory over death and proving that He is eternal God and proving that God the Father was completely satisfied with the work that Christ did on the behalf of sinners, that Christ’s work was complete and all-sufficient payment for all the sins of all the people Jesus came to save.
 (Mark 16:16, John 3:18, John 8:24, Acts 16:31, Rom 19:9-10, 1Cor 15:19-20, Heb 10:12-14)

 9. I will understand that I need God to make me spiritually alive, a new creature in Christ: Only God can make a person acceptable to Himself.
 Salvation is a transaction between a sinner and God.
 If God saves a sinner, He credits the sinner with the perfect righteousness of Christ (Php 3:9) and places all the sins of the sinner on Christ (Isa 53:4-5).
 God must put His Spirit in a person before they will ever be able to stand in His presence in heaven.
 In doing that, God imparts a new nature in the person and their attitude towards sin changes.
 God causes them to turn away from sin and to recognize Jesus Christ as their Saviour and Lord.
 This is a supernatural act of God that is not initiated by water baptism or by any other human effort.
 (Jonah 2:9, John 3:3, 2 Cor 5:17, Ezek 36:25-27)